lino-framework/book/README.rst

 -----------

-This is the main documentation tree about the Lino framework.
-It covers three software packages and contains example code to be used for educational and testing purposes.

-Central documentation is published at http://www.lino-framework.org
+The Lino Book is a code repository used for educational and testing purposes.
+It contains the big Sphinx documentation tree about the Lino framework published on http://www.lino-framework.org/.

+It also contains the ``lino_book`` Python package, a collection of small example Lino applications.

+The code repositories for the ``lino`` and ``lino_xl`` Python packages have no documentation tree on their own, their documentation is here.

+It also contains a big test suite which runs doctest-based tests for all these packages.